-Nursery policies can be accessed in the parent areas of the nursery, or you will find some of them on the school website.
+Nursery policies can be accessed in the parent areas of the nursery in a grey folder, or you will find some of them on the school website.

 We also have a Policy of the Month display.
 This is another opportunity for parents to familiarise themselves with the policies and gives you a chance to ask any questions or make comments.